lubusIN/laravel-mojo/README.md

 ## Security

-If you discover any security related issues, please email to [haristoshniwal@gmail.com](mailto:haristoshniwal@gmail.com) instead of using the issue tracker.
+If you discover any security related issues, please email to [harish@lubus.in](mailto:harish@lubus.in) instead of using the issue tracker.

 ## Credits